SVB PPP Update. View details

 Support for small businesses

-SVB is also supporting emergency and small business grants through our partner Hello Alice's Business for All initiative.
+SVB supported emergency and small business grants through our partner Hello Alice's Business for All initiative.
 Hello Alice provides grants and guidance to small, women-and minority-owned businesses and hosts a free COVID-19 Business Resource Center to link these businesses to relief programs, funding opportunities, mentors and other support programs designed for New Majority entrepreneurs.
-To learn more and apply for emergency grants, visit www.covid19businesscenter.com/.
+To learn more, visit www.covid19businesscenter.com/.

 Continuity